poblenou/FeatherLyrics_APP/README.md

 ## Features:

 The application concept is fully modular, so the structure is based on a Navigation Drawer formed by fragments.
-The app has differents menus wich allow the user to search an specific song or artist, reading recent news from music world and the preference menu to let the user personalize the APP to its liking.
+The app has differents menus wich allow the user to search an specific song or artist, reading recent news from music world and lets the user personalize the APP to its liking using the Preference menu.

 - Follows the Material Design philosophy
 - User friendly interface